nileshyav/Project-Jenkins-to-ECR/README.md

 run above command in terminal.

-add AS builder after From node:latest
+add AS builder after From node:18